Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer

 \subsection{Aspect Ratio and Inclination Angle of Blobs}

-Besides the size and concentration, the scalar blobs are also elongated and inclined with the horizontal at a certain angle.
-These characteristics were also investigated using the ensemble.
-For each blob, an ellipse was fitted to the outline, and the aspect ratio ($\widetilde{AR}$) and inclination angle ($\tilde{\phi}$) were extracted.
-Its important to note that the blobs rarely formed perfect ellipses; however, using this approach provides a consistent method to calculate these two quantities which provide insight into the statistical nature of the blob's evolution.
+Besides the size and \RevisionText{mixture fraction}n, the scalar blobs are also elongated and inclined with the horizontal at a certain angle.
+These characteristics were also investigated using the ensemble. \RevisionText{For each blob, an ellipse was fitted to the outline (figure~\ref{fig:LogExProc}b) with an equivalent area moment of inertia about the major and minor axes \citep{Matlab-regionprops-2024}.} \RevisionText{The $\widetilde{AR}$ can then be calculated as the ratio of the major to minor axes ($a/b$), and $\phi$ as the counterclockwise angle between the horizontal and the major axis of the fitted ellipse.} Its important to note that the blobs rarely formed perfect ellipses; however, using this approach provides a consistent method to calculate these two quantities which provide insight into the statistical nature of the blobs' evolution.
 Inclination angle provides insight into how the blobs tend to rotate and how they are formed, while the AR gives insight into how the blobs tend to be stretched and elongated.
 Clear trends can be seen in figure~\ref{fig:PhiAR} for the $\widetilde{AR}$ and inclination angle $\tilde{\rho}$ at both injection locations.
 A normal distribution was fitted to the inclination angle, which provide a good fit to the data.
 A skewed normal distribution was used to fit the aspect ratio providing a good estimate of the observed measurements.